yosephtamir/SePh/README.md

 app.py contains all the routes to the web app with all the abstractions used to be served in the web pages

 ## Recommendations
 The frontend of the app is not fully implemented yet, and jquery  is planned to be used.
 API will be developed soon.
+It is not yet customized for all screen sizes

 ## Licence
 Copyright Protected